-Lifelong athlete, Jamie King, founded Flex & Flow Yoga to help others embrace their inner athlete and find joy in movement, sweat and community.
-As an avid yogi, competitive ultra runner, snowboarder and former tennis player, Jamie is no stranger to a good sweat session or tough workout.
-She believes in challenging herself and others to be the best they can be and building people up through community, movement, laughter and friendship.
+Lifelong athlete Jamie King founded Flex & Flow Yoga to help others embrace their inner athlete and find joy in movement, sweat, and community.
+She is a 500 hour RYT yoga instructor, competitive ultra runner, snowboarder and former tennis player, Jamie is no stranger to a good sweat session or tough workout.
+She believes in challenging herself and others to be the best version of themselves and builds people up through community, movement, laughter and friendship.

-When she’s not dripping with sweat, you can usually find her snuggling or playing ball with Abbie, her vizsla puppy or exploring all of the great restaurants, and beautiful outdoors in the PNW.
+When she’s not dripping with sweat, you can usually find her throwing a ball for her dog (Abbie), hanging out at the park with her son, or exploring all of the great restaurants, and beautiful outdoors in the PNW.

 After city hopping from coast to coast, Nicci has finally found her home in Portland!
 The perk to city hopping was the immense exposure to different yoga teachers and styles, and she brings that and more to her classes.
 She found her practice in Athens, Georgia, in 2007, and by the time she made it to Los Angeles in 2012, she was ready to dedicate her self to the practice.
 Under the mentorship of Dani Ibarra and Risa Albertson, Nicci completed 200 hours of teacher training at YogaWorks in 2015.
 Later in the year, she picked up and moved to Portland, inspired to teach and share everything she could!